galshichrur/galshichrur/README.md

 # Gal Shichrur

 ## 📌 About Me
-I'm Gal Shichrur, a 17-year-old **Cybersecurity & Software Engineering Developer** from Israel.
+I'm Gal Shichrur, a 17-year-old **Cybersecurity & Software Engineer** from Israel.
 Most of my knowledge comes from independent learning, where I go deep into advanced topics in **computer science**, **cybersecurity**, and **operating systems**.
 I am highly motivated, curious, and passionate about computers.
 In my free time I **research**, **develop projects**, **practice CTF challenges**, and **read professional books**.
 At school I study 10 units in **Software Engineering** (Computer Science and Cybersecurity), together with advanced Math, Physics, and English.